“A small piece of bread given with love is enough to feed hundreds.”

 - Hand-delivered: on the date that the endorsed paper certificate is hand-delivered to a qualified organization or its agent.

 - Mailed through regular mail: the date it is postmarked.
 (For security reasons, this should be a two-step process: 1) mail the unendorsed certificate and a cover letter in one envelope 2) mail a signed, signature guaranteed stock power in a separate envelope.
 Send both via Registered Mail.)

 - Transferred electronically by your broker: the date the stock transfer is credited to our brokerage account (not the date you gave the instructions to the broker).

-- Tip: Please let us know in advance if you are planning to make a donation of stock, especially if you are transferring it electronically, so that we can help make the transfer go smoothly.
+Tip: Please let us know in advance if you are planning to support us with a donation of stock, especially if you are transferring it electronically, so that we can help make the transfer go smoothly.
 We’ll be able to provide the up-to-date routing numbers and alert our broker.

 For more information: